nsevinc/mycroft-telegram-bot-skill/README.md

 ## About
 Allows you to communicate with mycroft using the telegram bot.

+#To do
+the readme file will be updated soon

 ## Examples
 * "Send last result to telegram"
 * "Send it to telegram"